Inplex-sys/discord-multi-voice/README.md

-# Discord Multi-Voice (A useful Self-Afk selfbot)
+# Selfcord

-A Discord selfbot client that allows you to join multiple voice channels through commands.
+A Discord selfbot client that allows you to join multiple voice channels through commands and have embeded auto-afk features.

 ## Features (User)